Cork

 'Chang' was a popular pattern

-produced in a range of style
+produced in a range of styles

 this pattern was continued by successor companies